The Department of Chemistry has a considerable number of collaborative business relations and gives high priority to this area of knowledge exchange.

-The aims and objectives of appointing business committees at all the departments and department-like centres at Science and Technology are to significantly increase dialogue and collaboration with the private business sector.
+The aims and objectives of appointing business committees at all the departments and department-like centres at the Faculty of Natural Sciences are to significantly increase dialogue and collaboration with the private business sector.

-The task portfolios are determined locally, but the tasks of the business committees include:
+The the tasks of the business committees are determined locally and include: